SreeMenon27/UCIrvineSalesDataVisualization/README.md

 Each level builds on the previous one and is exported as a styled PDF using `ReportLab`.

+🧰 Tools & Libraries Used
+pandas – for data manipulation matplotlib, seaborn – for data visualization reportlab – to build PDF reports datetime, os – for utilities

 ---

 ## 📁 Project Structure